Introduction to Scripting

 Level scripting in Legend of Grimrock 2 is done using a programming language called Lua which is a very flexible language with a simple syntax and it’s a great language for getting started in programming too.
 Prior knowledge of Lua won’t be absolutely necessary here but I won’t be covering the details of Lua programming here either so even a cursory knowledge of scripting or programming in general will be helpful.
 But I’m sure you can get quite far even with just copying and pasting these examples and modifying them for your purposes too.
 I’m certain the modding community will also produce a great amount of scripts that will be available for anyone to use.

 The game console is a very helpful tool when it comes to scripting (or for level design in general) and you can enable the console by editing the grimrock.cfg file (usually located in your “\Documents\Almost Human\Legend of Grimrock 2″).
 Then, you can access the console in the game preview window by pressing the tilde key (under Esc and above Tab) and run lines of script there.
-If the console doesn’t show up, you may also need to modify the value of consoleKey from 220 to 192.
+If the console doesn’t show up, you may also need to modify the value of consoleKey from 220 to 192, depending on your keyboard layout.
 Also, messages that are printed from scripts will be displayed on the console and to get started with some practical stuff, let’s learn how to print a traditional “Hello world!” message!

 Scripts in the levels are contained in